astro313/RXJ1131/WRITEUP/response.md

 1a) We have changed the title to "Molecular gas kinematics of the strongly lensed quasar host galaxy RXSJ1131-1231".
 We agree that we study more than just the CO gas of the science target in this paper; however, a large fraction of the paper is based on our new CO data and the analysis (incl. lens modeling).
 Therefore, we think that the title is suitable for the paper.

-The literature/archival data of the continuum would not be as meaningful without our CO data, e.g. their emission does not convey inforamtion about the kinematics, spatial distribution, and does not give a broader picture regarding the f_gas evolution, which is one of the main conclusions found in this study.
+The literature/archival data of the continuum would not be as meaningful without our CO data, e.g. their emission does not convey information about the kinematics, spatial distribution, and does not give a broader picture regarding the f_gas evolution, which is one of the main conclusions found in this study.